-Noah Galloway, retired Sergeant, is 31 years old and is a native of the Birmingham, Alabama area.
+Sergeant Noah Galloway, retired, is 32 years old and is a native of the Birmingham, Alabama area.
 In October 2001, he enlisted in the Army, an act that would change his life forever.

 Noah was assigned to the 1st of the 502nd Infantry of the 101st Airborne Division out of Fort Campbell, Kentucky.
 As an infantry soldier, he was one of the few elite soldiers who would serve as front line ground troops during a time of war.